 Our pond works are progressing at a fast pace!

-A layer of foil and fleece now covers the ponds’ bottom to make it leak-proof.
+A layer of foil and fleece now covers the ponds’ bottom.
 Next comes a layer of mortar before it can be filled with the actual soil.
 Hopefully, by the end of the month, we can say "Let the water flow!".

 May 25, 2021